Monday, January 09, 2012

 In my 20's I was married and had a baby.
 I felt insecure about our homes, our furniture, our finances (though I tried to see saving money as a fun challenge) and how I couldn't seem to find one close woman friend (believing a Lucy-and-Ethel friendship would fix everything).
 The way women in my church liked different books, music and tv shows than I did made me feel insecure about my own likes.
 I felt insecure when Tom sang duets with other women, oh, and when everybody else at church went on to have two or three babies while I could only have one.

 In my early 30's I felt insecure about just about everything.
 We attended a church which--looking back--seemed to have a competitive spirit and I became as competitive as the best of them.
 That led to volunteering for tasks I should have left alone, some failures and some bad feelings between me and others.
-Things got better, but let's draw a curtain over those years, too.
+Things got better, but let's draw a curtain over those years, also.

 But in my mid-30's!
 That's when God got a hold of me.
 Or I finally allowed Him to.
-Or whatever.
 Finally (long story) He became real to me, the friend I'd always wanted (better than an Ethel, even), the Friend who sticks closer than a brother.
-Basically, I fell head over heels in love with God and nothing has ever been the same.

-And wow, over the last 17 years I've watched the insecurities shrink away almost into nothingness.
-The awfulness of "comparing themselves amongst themselves" has lost its agonizing power over me and now, if there's any comparing to be done, I compare my own laziness to Jesus' excellence and hang my head over that.
-But only for a moment--then I ask for forgiveness and help from Him to move on.
+And over the last 17 years?
+Wow, I've watched the insecurities shrink away.
+The awfulness of "comparing themselves amongst themselves" has lost its agonizing power over me and now, if there's any comparing to be done, I compare my own laziness to Jesus' excellence and hang my head over that

 But for me?
 Mostly it's that good old-fashioned love of God which so flooded my heart that it pushed out the ugly insecurities.
 The foolish comparisons.
-His love switched me over to a different track altogether, one which is taking me--by way of His overwhelming, always-here acceptance--to a place where I'm (albeit slowly) becoming who He created me to be.
-That's what matters now.
-That's the kind of security I want.

 Now, occasionally an 'insecurity ball' does hit me from left field, but I always say, "Debra!
 That was so ten years ago.
-Get over it." :)
+Get over it." ッ

 "...wherein He has made us accepted in the Beloved."
 (Ephesians 1:6)